 Vergne has the dubious honour of being the highest ranked of the rejected Toro Rosso drivers.
 He was overlooked for the Red Bull drive twice, once for Ricciardo, and a second time for Kvyat (a driver that the model thinks Vergne was significantly better than).
 His success in Formula E underlines his talent, and Red Bull may have regretted letting him go.

 As noted in the career review, Pérez is one of the most consistent and reliable drivers, with little year-to-year variation.
 This perhaps hurts his ranking here slightly, as it is based on the peak two years.
 Sergio spent the entire decade in midfield cars, being labelled the “King of the Midfield” in a somewhat backhanded compliment.

 10) Nico Hülkenberg

-Hülkenberg drove for 4 different teams across the decade, but, like Pérez, never escaped the midfield.
-Unlike Pérez, he never achieved a podium and ultimately ended up without a drive, showing that talent is not always enough in formula one.
+Hülkenberg drove for 4 different teams across the decade, but, like Pérez, never escaped the midfield in the 2010s.
+Unlike Pérez, he never achieved a podium and is still without an opportunity at a top team.
+This shows that talent is not always enough in Formula One.